colab-coop/bylaws/ARTICLE-7.markdown

 “Surplus” shall be defined as the excess of revenues and gains over expenses and losses for a fiscal year attributed to Invested Members.

-“Profit” shall be defined as the excess of revenues and gains over expenses and losses for a fiscal year attributed to Provisional Members, Working Members, and non-member collaborators (Friends of CoLab).
+“Profit” shall be defined as the excess of revenues and gains over expenses and losses for a fiscal year attributed to Prospective Members, Working Members, and non-member collaborators (Friends of CoLab).

 “Loss” shall be defined as the excess of expenses and losses over revenues and gains for a fiscal year.